redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

    * replace the cluster domain url with your cluster domain url
  * save, commit and push

-5. Create the Argo Applications by executing:
+5. Create Argo Applications by executing:

   > :exclamation: NOTE: you may need add Git credentials for these repos so ArgoCD server is able to clone them.
   >  * You can do this using the UI: Settings -> Repositories.
 Use a git PAT instead of your own password here.